sunilsankar/sandbox-environment-docker/README.md

 - virtualbox
 - parallels

 My base image I use is almalinux/9.
-The container platform I use is podman
+The container platform I use is docker
 ```
 vagrant up
 ```